pabloazurduy/watershed/README.md

 ### Setup and Execution

-you can clone and read the results directly from `Challenge.html` or `Challenge.ipynb`.

-To execute install the packages requires on the `requirements.txt`.
+To execute `Challenge.ipynb` install the packages requires on the `requirements.txt`.

-You can also re-run the anomaly detection script but that takes a longer time to execute (depending on the amount of cores)
+You can also re-run the anomaly detection script (`anomaly.py`) but that takes a longer time to execute (depending on the amount of cores)